 - In the event of any judicial dispute, the courts of the United Arab Emirates alone shall be competent to resolve these disputes

-If you any questions pertaining to the attestation of Police Clearance certificates, you can email us at firstname.lastname@example.org.
-Please note, we cannot provide you with information on the status of your Police Clearance Certificate.
+If you any questions pertaining to the attestation of Police Clearance certificates, you can email us at email@example.com.
+Please note, we cannot provide you with information on the status of your Police Clearance Certificate that has been processed elsewhere.